 Nan Carroll, M.P.A.

-The College of Computing and Information believes whether you want to solve a complex problem at work, help a community group or post a video on YouTube, you need to know how to use technology.
-We are living in the Information Age.
-The mission of the College of Computing and Information is to support world-class, discipline-based and interdisciplinary research, and educational programs related to computing and information.
-The College currently offers a variety of undergraduate major and minor programs, as well as a number of introductory and advanced courses including Information Literacy General Education courses.
-All three departments in the College support graduate education as well, offering undergraduates an opportunity to study in a research-oriented environment.
+We are living in the Information Age, and whether you want to solve a complex problem at work, help a community group or post a video on YouTube, you need to know how to use technology.
+The mission of the College of Engineering and Applied Sciences is to support world-class, discipline-based and interdisciplinary research, and educational programs related to engineering, computing and information.
+The College currently offers several undergraduate major and minor programs, as well as a number of introductory and advanced courses for those wanting to know more about engineering, information, and computing technologies.
+All departments in the College support graduate education and provide undergraduates an opportunity to study new advancements related to engineering, computing, and information technology.

-All College of Computing and Information courses are preceded by the prefix letter I.
+All College of Engineering and Applied Sciences courses are preceded by the prefix letter I.

-The following undergraduate courses offered by the College of Computing and Information are considered liberal arts and science courses for purposes of degree requirements for the B.A. or B.S. degrees: All I CSI; I INF 201; I IST 100, 301, 361, 457, 473Z, 499W.
+The following undergraduate courses offered by the College of Engineering and Applied Sciences are considered liberal arts and science courses for purposes of degree requirements for the B.A. or B.S. degrees: All I CSI; I INF 201; I IST 100, 301, 361, 457, 473Z, 499W.